Skip to main content

 • take referrals from vets

-• talk to owners and observe their animals
+• talk to owners and observe their animal's behaviour

 • investigate the nature of the problems and likely causes

-• create a training plan for individual animals
+• create a training plan tailored to individual animals

 • keep up to date with animal welfare regulations